brentp/peddy/README.md

 ![Peddy Vs KING](https://raw.githubusercontent.com/brentp/peddy/master/docs/_static/peddy-v-king.png "Comparison with KING")

-Note that the peddy analysis is well-calibrated runs with the thousand genomes samples as background.
+Note that the peddy analysis is well-calibrated as it runs with the thousand genomes samples as background.
 It also includes running a PCA on the 2504 samples from 1000 genomes, then fitting an SVM and predicting ancestry in addition to calculating relatedness among all pairwise combinations of the 2504+17 samples.